AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-02-19-creating-a-personal-website-with-jekyll-and-github-pages-a-comprehensive-guide.md

 Hmm...
 Our `index.html` and `about.html` pages have vanished!
 Plus, our newly created `_pages/` directory is nowhere to be found.
 The latter behavior is expected because the directory has a leading underscore—and if you'll recall, Jekyll doesn't process those kinds of directories unless you tell it to.

-It's not Jekyll's fault that our two pages disappeared—we didn't tell it where to look for those files after we moved them to a custom directory!
-So when we request `index.html` by visiting our localhost's root, we're just given the project directory.
+It's not Jekyll's fault that our two pages disappeared—we didn't tell it where to look for those files after we moved them to our custom `_pages/` directory.
+So when we request `index.html` by visiting our localhost's root, we're just given the `_site/` directory.

 Open up your `_config.yml` and add this line somewhere: